changux/aws-solutions-architect-associate-notes/README.md

 __Main functions of Route53__ —
 1. Register domain names.
-2. Route internet traffic to the resources for your domain.
+2. Route internet traffic to the resources for your domain
-3. Check the health of your resources.
+3. Check the health of your resources

 It's not used to _distribute_ traffic.